Kazhuu/spc-player/README.md

 lines.
 After uploading APU's RAM and it's registers, Python instructs Arduino to tell APU to start executing the song code.
 After this APU will keep playing the song until reset.

+PlatformIO environments are used to determine between WebUSB and normal serial.
+You can check `backend/platformio.ini` file how it's done.
+For example environment `webusb` defines `USE_WEBUSB_SERIAL`.
+Which in turn is used in code to determine which serial to use if it's defined.

 ## Using Other Arduino Boads